chrisruffalo/tome/sops/README.md

 ## Building

-This module is active by default but can be disabled with `mvn ... -P\!sops` or `mvn ... -P-sops`.
+This module is not active by default but can be enabled with `mvn ... -Psops`.
+This is to allow for adding the SOPS executable to the path before running this module.

 ## Requirements